-Creating the perfect pulled pork to enjoy with friends and family takes time and loving effort.
+Creating the perfect pulled pork to enjoy with friends and family takes time and effort.

-If you’ve got leftover pork, you’ll want to enjoy it in the days or weeks to come.
+If you’ve got leftover pork, you’ll want to enjoy it in the days or weeks.

 But how long can you keep pulled pork before it goes bad?

-- Freshly made pulled pork remains edible for only a couple of hours out of the fridge.
+- Freshly made pulled pork remains edible for only a couple of hours outside the fridge.

 - You can keep pulled pork in the refrigerator for three to four days.